cypnk/Cabin-Life/Three-phase Assembly/README.md

 * 1/4" (~6.5mm) to 5/8" (~16mm) Allthread
 * Nuts matching the selected diameter allthread
 * Screws and nuts matching cable lug holes
-* HDPE sheets at least as thick as the cable
+* HDPE (High-Density Polyethylene) sheets at least as thick as the cable
 * * Kitchen cutting boards may be used as HDPE material or marine grade plywood may be substituted if HDPE is not available
 * Short lengths of bus bar or roll of copper
 * * Copper flashing strips may be used if bus bar is not available